What is a Frenectomy?

 Frenectomy/Frenotomy Post Operative Care

-Post procedure stretches are key to getting an optimum result.
-The mouth tends to heal so quickly that it may prematurely reattach causing a new limitation and/or the persistence or return of symptoms.
-Wounds tend to contract towards their center as healing occurs.
-Also, if you have two raw wound surfaces in the mouth in close proximity, they will reattach.
+- If you have two raw wound surfaces in the mouth in close proximity, they will reattach.
 Hence, it is important to keep them stretched open.

 Active Wound Management – Stretching Exercises

-You may use Tylenol, Ibruprofen (if 6 months of age or older), or other homeopathic measures to help with discomfort.
+You may use Tylenol, Ibuprofen (if 6 months of age or older), or other homeopathic measures to help with discomfort.
 Starting a few days after the procedure, the wound(s) will look gooey white and/or yellow in appearance.
 This is a completely normal inflammatory response.
 The body’s natural way to make a band-aid.

 Upper Lip Stretches